Current Research

 Teaching Interests

-I have taught numerous courses in U.S. history, including labor history, U.S. capitalism and its critics, social protest movements, radicalism, political repression and the U.S. survey.
+I have taught a variety of courses in U.S. history, including labor history, U.S. capitalism and its critics, social protest movements, radicalism, political repression, Illinois history, and the U.S. survey.
+My graduate seminars explore labor, capitalism, race, and labor groups.